IslandViewPTA/islandview-pta-site/content/news/2020-11-newsletter.md

 ## PTA Meeting TUESDAY Dec 1

-{{< fig src="December-PTA-meeting.png" align="center" class="max-w-xs" >}}
+{{< fig src="December-PTA-meeting.png" align="right" class="max-w-xs" >}}

 Join us via Zoom for our second PTA meeting of the year!
 Get all the latest news and help make amazing things happen for our school.

 ## You are the change needed!

 There are several AMAZING opportunities available RIGHT NOW to make fun events a reality for our students and their families.
-The PTA welcomes volunteers Chairpersons for the following positions:
+The PTA welcomes volunteer Chairpersons for the following positions:

 * Family Fun Night
 * Hospitality